 A howlingly good series of stories waits for intrepid werewolf fans in this collection!
-Wild Souls: A Collection of Werewolf Stories* has some of the best werewolf fiction I have ever read within its pages.
+Wild Souls: A Werewolf Anthology* has some of the best werewolf fiction I have ever read within its pages.
 From the back of the book: Julie Frost is best known for her Pack Dynamics series.
-However, in this collection, … Continue reading Review – Wild Souls: A Collection of Werewolf Stories by Julie Frost
+However, in this collection, she explores … Continue reading Review – Wild Souls: A Werewolf Anthology by Julie Frost

 Anyone who has read Louis L’Amour’s* novel of Alaska, Sitka*, will find this article especially interesting.
 Never one to shirk his historical research for his writing, Mr. L’Amour likely investigated the extant records of the Russians’ battle with the Tlingit tribe to ensure that he placed the story and the tribe in the right position … Continue reading The Battle of Sitka